This chronology served as the starting point for

 Monville publishes a third and final collection of ariettes and cantatilles.

 Benjamin Franklin arrives in France on December 21, 1776, for the third time, after previous brief visits to France in 1767 and 1769.
-He took with him as secretary his 16-year-old grandson, William Temple Franklin.
+He took with him his two grandsons, Benjamin Franklin Bache, nine years old, and 16-year-old William Temple Franklin.

-Franklin and his grandson lived in a home in what was then the Parisian suburb of Passy, placed at their disposal by Jacques-Donatien Le Ray de Chaumont (1726–1803), one of the French "Fathers of the American Revolution" who subsequently opposed the excesses of the French Revolution, but survived the Reign of Terror.
-His son of the same name, known also in America as James Le Ray, eventually became a United States citizen and settled in Le Ray, NY.
+Franklin and his grandsons lived in a home in what was then the Parisian suburb, the village of Passy, placed at their disposal by Jacques-Donatien Le Ray de Chaumont (1726–1803), one of the French "Fathers of the American Revolution" who subsequently opposed the excesses of the French Revolution, but survived the Reign of Terror.
+His son of the same name, known also in America as James Le Ray, eventually married Grace Coxe of Sidney, NJ, became a United States citizen and founded the town of Le Ray, in Jefferson County, NY, where they settled.

 Franklin first served as a representative of the American colonies, along with Silas Dean and Arthur Lee, and entered into secret negotiations with the French government in order to secure financial aid and military supplies for the United States during the war for independence.
 Subsequently, Franklin was appointed Minister Plenipotentiary in 1779.
-For a fascinating account of Franklin's stay in Paris, see this profile by historian Harvey Sicherman from the American Diplomacy website.
+For a fascinating account of Franklin's stay in Paris, see this profile by historian Harvey Sicherman.

-During his stay, it is probable that Franklin met Monsieur de Monville, and he may have visited the Désert de Retz.
+During his stay, it is possible--although not documented--that Franklin may have met Monsieur de Monville, or may have visited the Désert de Retz.

-Regardless of whether Benjamin Franklin visited Monsieur de Monville's Desert, it is certain that Monville, like many Frenchmen of his time, was an admirer of the nascent United States.
-Busts of both Franklin and George Washington were discovered in the Column House and duly noted the detailed inventory of the Désert de Retz conducted by François Corborand between 1 and 15 Nivôse Year II (December 10-24, 1793) after the Desert was confsicated.
+Regardless of whether Benjamin Franklin visited Monsieur de Monville's Désert, it is certain that Monville, like many Frenchmen of his time, was an admirer of the nascent United States.
+Busts of both Franklin and George Washington were discovered in the Column House and duly noted the detailed inventory of the Désert de Retz conducted by François Corborand between 1 and 15 Nivôse Year II (December 10-24, 1793) after the Désert was confiscated.

-Franklin returned to America in 1785 and was elected as the first President of Pennsylvania in 1787
+Franklin returned to America in 1785 and was elected as the sixth President of Pennsylvania in 1787.
+When news of his death in 1790 reached France, the French National Assembly declared three days of mourning

 The first structure at the Désert, the Chinese House, is built.
 At the time it was the only private house in the Chinese style in Europe.